dave-theunsub/nemo-sendto-clamtk/README.md

 README
 ------
+(Last updated 1 October 2017)

+## About

-nemo-sendto-clamtk is a simple plugin to allow a right-click, context menu scan of files or folders in the nemo, the file manager for Cinnamon.
+nemo-sendto-clamtk is a simple plugin to allow a right-click, context menu scan of files or folders in nemo, the file manager for Cinnamon.

 All this plugin does is copy a desktop style file to the directory where nemo reads such things.
 If this seems redundant,